-Keep track of both friends and devices with Apple's new Find My app
+Keep track of both friends and devices with Apple's Find My app

 - Tap the device that you want to find.

-Swipe up and tap one of the buttons or the switch available to you.
+Swipe up and tap one of the buttons or the switch available.

 - Play Sound: Plays a sound from your device to help you better locate it when it's nearby.
 WARNING: Don't test this with AirPods while wearing them.
 It will damage your hearing.

-- Directions: Will jump to Maps in order to present you with directions right to your device's location.
+- Directions: Will jump to Maps to present you with directions to your device's location.

 - Notifications: Tap this switch if you're looking for a device and want to be notified if someone finds it.

-- Mark As Lost: Tapping Activate will mark your particular device as 'lost'.
+- Mark As Lost: Tapping Activate will mark your particular device as 'lost.'
 More on that later.

 How to mark a device as lost